soutrikbanerjee/HelloJulia.jl/INSTALLATION.md

 To kill the notebook server when finished, navigate to the window running Julia and enter CONTROL-C.

+### Option 3: Copy and paste into the REPL

+Choose a static tutorial from the table in the [README.md](README.md) and copy-paste the contents of cells at the `julia> ` prompt.

 ### Option 4: To run as script in your editor

 For more experienced users and instructors.